Begins May 20, 2019

 The Regional Hospital-Pelham Specialty Training Consortium – Paramedic program offers paramedic training resulting in a program certificate allowing students to sit for the National Registry psychomotor and written examinations.
 The training program is designed to prepare students to become entry-level paramedics capable of administering emergency care and point of injury management to critically ill or injured patients in out of hospital settings, emergency rooms, and some clinics.

 This program is conducted in an accelerated format and requires a full time commitment to training.
-Students must have a completely open calendar for the duration of the course from January 28 –May 17, 2019.
+Students must have a completely open calendar for the duration of the course.
 Students should expect to be in classroom, lab, study session, or scheduled for hospital and ambulance shifts on a daily basis.

 This format best serves students with experience or exposure to academy style or “pipeline” training such as military, professional firefighters, and experienced EMT’s.